lumizila/TextAnalysisHw2B/README.md

 FM = I believe in the context of the tweets this means “First Minister”

+Ed Miliband = British politian, member of the Labor Party (2010-2015) which is a centre-left political party.

 By the words inside each topic, it is possible to conclude that many tweets coming from this nltk dataset were done during political voting times/uncertainty.
 With k=5 I notice that many words repeat (with big multipliers) inside different topics, such as “SNP, UKIP, Miliband, Cameron, vote”, etc. I think this is not ideal because even though a big part of the tweets were about politics, not all of them are.
 With k=10 the same thing happened.
 With k=15 new words started to appear with strong multipliers, such as “nigelfarage”, “fm”.
 I was curious and increased the K = 30 just to see what would happen to the topics and saw the same tendency of political topics, with few additional words.

+About the topic distibution for the tweets, since they are mostly political I would like to see if the clustering was able to cluster tweets showing support to the same political parties.
+This task was hard for me because I am not British and I do not understand much about British politics.
+I will try my best below.

+When K=5, from the examples of tweets and topics shown, I can see that tweets on cluster 2 are in similar sides of political spectrum (in one SNP is criticized, and in the other Ed Miliband is criticized which both represent more left-wing politics), however the tweets are not talking about the same event at all.
+When K=10, from the examples of tweets and topics shown, it is possible to see that the two tweets in cluster 0 are talking about the SNP which is a good sign, however it seems that both tweets are on opposite sides of the political views (one is defending SNP and the other is criticizing SNP)
+When K=15, from the examples of tweets and topics shown, it is possible to see that the 3 tweets which were assigned topic 1 are talking about the same thing (Mr Miliband) and they are also on the same side of the political spectrum (the 3 of them are criticizing Mr Miliband) it was a great clustering !

+Disclaimer: I do not have time of means to analyze all the tweets and their most likely cluster, but I hope this was a good enough exemplification of what increasing K value can do.

   ### 3. Changing values for alpha, beta and minimum probability.